ogdtg/gr_dashboard/README.md

 # Wahlkompass 2024

-This Dashboard visualizes teh comparision of election results for Gemeinden at the Grossratswahlen 2024 in Thurgau.
+This dashboard visualizes the comparison of election results for Gemeinden at the Grossratswahlen 2024 in Thurgau.

-The Dashboard can be accessed [here]().
+The dashboard can be accessed [here]().

 # Content